CCTV Storage Calculator Formula: Calculate Recording Capacity Of IP Camera

 CCTV Calculator

-Here I am also bringing for you a very latest APP that you can install on your Android mobile and can easily calculate the CCTV storage, focal length, etc.
+Here I am also bringing for you the very latest APP that you can install on your Android mobile and can easily calculate the CCTV storage, focal length, etc.

 • In the above image, you can see that there are a lot of parameters that you can calculate using this APP.

-• If you have a motion camera then there will be the different capacity of the storage you need and in this APP you can also calculate it as the above image shows.
+• If you have a motion camera then there will be different capacities of the storage you need and in this APP you can also calculate it as the above image shows.

 To download the APP Click Here.